17336293/Data-Analytics-Visualization/README.md

-# Data-Analytics-Visualization
+# Data Analytics & Visualization

 This was a project I undertook as part of the UCD course of the same name.
-I choose to analyse PC prices within the global market, disecting what faeatures commanded the greatest influence over product price, identifing popular complementory products, and laying the groundwork for a ML model to help evaluate of PCs on the market.
+I chose to analyze PC prices within the global market, dissecting which features had the greatest influence on product pricing, identifying popular complementary products, and laying the groundwork for a machine learning model to help evaluate PCs on the market.